Nachiket131201/Music-Store-Analysis-Using-MySQL/README.md

 SQL project to analyze online music store data

-This project is to analyze the music playlist database.he dataset can be examined with SQL and help the store understand its business growth by answering Various questions.
+This project is to analyze the music playlist database.The dataset can be examined with SQL and help the store understand its business growth by answering Various questions.

 # Database and Tools
 1.MySQL